shannonpileggi/SP18--RSurvival/README.md

 ### Objective

-The objective of this summer research is to create an R package that can execute parametric survival analysis techniques similar to those in Minitab.
+The objective of this summer research is to create an R package that can execute parametric and non-parametric survival analysis techniques similar to those in Minitab.

 ### Deliverables